Nkit-333/Cat_Image_Recognization-Neural-Networks-/README.md

 # Cat_Image_Recognization-Neural-Networks-
-A simple Machine learing python program to recongnize cat image prerequisites && Requirement:
+A simple Machine learing python program to recongnize cat image (you Can use Demo.png to see demo run) prerequisites && Requirement:
   *numpy
   *scipy (version < 1.1.0 )